-In return, wedding couples may sometime wish to return the blessings to family, friends and/or vendors and to also thank them for helping them with the wedding.
-If you’re one of those preparing to share your joy and good luck but not sure where to start, read on!
+Wedding couples may sometimes wish to return the blessings to family, friends and/or vendors and to also thank them for helping with the wedding.
+If you’re one of those preparing to share your joy and show your appreciation but not sure where to start, read on!

-Here is a guideline on who you should pack red packets for and how much to pack for.
+Here is a red packet guideline on who you should pack red packets for and how much to pack.

 Here are some tips for you as you are preparing the red packets:

 Unlike red packets used during Chinese New Year, red packets used at weddings commonly have the Chinese characters “双喜”, or double happiness on them.
 The best places to get these red packets are Taobao/ Lazada where there are a huge variety of designs at a relatively inexpensive price.

 Customised Red Packet